keymanapp/keyboards/release/r/russian_mnemonic_r/README.md

 Description
 -----------
-Russian Mnemonic R keyboard is a rewrite of the <a href="https://help.keyman.com/keyboard/basic_kbdrum/">Russian - Mnemonic Basic</a> keyboard with improved dead-keys processing, and enhanced with special and math symbols.
+Russian Mnemonic R keyboard is a rewrite of the [Russian - Mnemonic Basic](https://help.keyman.com/keyboard/basic_kbdrum/) keyboard with improved dead-keys processing, and enhanced with special and math symbols.

 Links
 -----